jacksalici/jacksalici.com/content/projects/emojipoll.md

 ---

 __EmojiPoll__ [(website)](https://emojipoll.jacksalici.com) is a tool for creating polls using random emoji.
-Just fill the entries, copy the poll text and paste it on your favorite reaction-featured instant-messaging app.
+Just fill in the entries, copy the poll text and paste it on your favorite reaction-featured instant-messaging app.

 ![](https://raw.githubusercontent.com/jacksalici/emojipoll/main/emoji-poll/public/logo2.png)